fruttasecca/hay_checker/README.md

 | conditions | Conditions on which to filter data before applying the metric                                                                 |
 | df         | Dataframe on which to run the metric, None to have this function return a Task instance containingthis metric to be run later |

+When in a condition a numeric value is compared with strings from the dataframe, a casting on strings is attempted.

 Example

 ```python